 Former American President Bill Clinton smoked a joint in Arkansas a long time ago, but he didn’t inhale.
 What a waste of a joint!
 He said he never intended to breathe it in and was simply experimenting.
 Maybe he reconsidered inhaling because of the laws about marijuana in Arkansas.
 Read the article about Clinton here.

 Yes, it was a long time ago, but if the laws were anything similar to what they are now it makes some sense.
 Arkansas is a little strict about marijuana in general.
-They do have a new medical marijuana program, but they still arrest anyone possessing up to four ounces.
+While they do have a medical marijuana program, it is limited to edibles and tinctures.
+They still arrest anyone possessing up to four ounces of marijuana.
 If arrested, you could spend up to a year in jail.

 If President Clinton’s story taught the people of Arkansas anything, it’s that anyone could try marijuana one time and still turn out to be a good person.
 That is possibly the reason behind their relaxed rules for first-time offenders.
 If arrested for having weed in Arkansas, you’ll likely get a pesky parole sentence rather than jail time.